Isotope quantum effects in the metallization transition in liquid hydrogen

 In both the quantities considered, the D$_2$ peaks are shifted compared to H$_2$ which further identifies the isotope effect.
 The magnitude of the peaks in both the heat capacity and compressibility is also larger in deuterium than hydrogen at lower temperatures.
 Both the quantities also show broadening of their respective peaks at higher temperatures, clearest in the compressibility, where the transition becomes a crossover rather than a thermodynamic phase transition.

 {}

 The prevailing belief about the LLPT is that metallization and dissociation occur together,\cite{mazzola2015distinct,Pierleoni2016Liquid} but in principle there is no reason that these two phenomena must coincide exactly.
 Furthermore, metallization can be observed at a distinctive pressure even beyond the critical point, perhaps by a percolation transition\cite{magdau2017simple}.
-Onset of metallization in our simulations was monitored by tracking the band gap as calculated from the electronic density of states from snapshots taken from the PIMD trajectories.
-The results are shown in Fig. \ref{fig:bandgap}.
-The band gap drops steeply to zero at transition pressures which coincide very closely with those observed when monitoring dissociation in Fig. \ref{fig:dissociation}: hydrogen metallizes at lower temperature than deuterium.
-The implication is that at all temperatures hydrogen has a smaller band gap and by implication a higher conductivity than deuterium: interestingly, this was noted by Weir et al.\cite{weir1996metallization} but ascribed to a large difference in density, and the exact values remain uncertain\cite{zaghoo2017conductivity}.
+Onset of metallization in our simulations was monitored by calculating the Kubo-Greenwood conductivity\cite{calderin2017kubo} from snapshots taken from the PIMD trajectories.
+These results are shown in Fig. \ref{fig:conductivity}, where a minimum conductivity of 2000 S/cm was used to distinguish the metallic phase\cite{weir1996metallization,nellis1999minimum}.
+The conductivity steeply increases by two orders of magnitude at the transition pressure, coinciding very closely with dissociation in Fig. \ref{fig:dissociation}: hydrogen metallizes at lower temperature than deuterium.
+Our results show that at all temperatures hydrogen has higher conductivity than deuterium. \ Interestingly, this was noted experimentally by Weir \textit{et al.}\cite{weir1996metallization} but ascribed to a large difference in density, and the exact values remain uncertain\cite{zaghoo2017conductivity}.

 The results are summarized in Fig. \ref{fig:phaseboundary} on a PT phase diagram, established using peaks in the isothermal compressibility as this was found to give the most distinctive peaks.
 The Clapeyron slope is observed to be negative, which is consistent with the small but negative volume change across the transition.
 The volume change and Clapeyron slope are slightly larger for D$_2$; configurational entropy cannot be calculated precisely, but from volume and slope we estimate it to be about $k_B/2$ per molecule, consistent with the extra degree of freedom from breaking the bond.
 The isotope effect can be clearly observed as a shift in the transition pressure, which is largest in magnitude at lower temperatures where NQE effects are most significant.
-Both the molecular dissociation and metallization curves match up with the thermodynamic phase boundary, and thus also exhibit a quantitatively similar isotope effect.
-The effect of including NQE can also be seen by comparing to complementary AIMD runs using classical H nuclei and the BLYP exchange-correlation functional, where the phase boundary is obtained from the isothermal compressibility using identical methods to the PIMD runs.